-Use the online candidate filing service to file for office and pay the filing fee - available at 8:00 a.m.
-January 14, 2016; or file in person at the Secretary of State's office or by mail or fax (filing fee must be paid at time of filing).
+Use the online candidate filing service to file for office and pay the filing fee - available starting at 8:00 a.m.
+January 11, 2018; or file in person at the Secretary of State's office or by mail or fax (filing fee must be paid at time of filing).
 Local candidates file with the county election office.

-Note: The online candidate filing service closed at 5 p.m. on March 14, Independent and minor party candidates can file a declaration for nomination in person or by mail until 5 p.m. on June 6 (petition signatures must be submitted to county election offices by 5 p.m. on May 31).
+Note: The online candidate filing service closes at 5 p.m. on March 12.
+(Independent and minor party candidates can file a declaration for nomination in person or by mail until 5 p.m. on June 4; independent and minor party candidate petition signatures must be submitted to county election offices by 5 p.m. on May 29).

 - Candidate Campaign Finance Requirements

 - A separate agency, the Commissioner of Political Practices, handles campaign finance filings

 - Contact the office of the Commissioner of Political Practices for information on filing a C-1-A, C-3 and other campaign finance forms: 406-444-2942

 - United States Representative, 2-year term